Born in Accrington Lancashire in September 1944 Colin Capon lived most of his life in England.

 In spite of his busy working schedule at the embassy, Colin, in his spare time, qualified as an instructor and got involved with training young American chefs in the area.

-He teamed up with the British Ambassadors chef and competed in the Capital Chefs Association of Washington DC Culinary Exhibition under the auspices of the American Culinary Federation.
+He teamed up with the British Ambassador's chef and competed in the Capital Chefs Association of Washington DC Culinary Exhibition under the auspices of the Culinary Institute of America.
 Colin Capon and Harry Simpson both walked away with the top awards.
 However the following year he was asked to join the organising committee and this effectively prevented him from competing again.

 Off duty, an opportunity arose to prepare food for photographic sessions with Time Life Books of America, showing step-by-step ways of completing a recipe in pictures.
 This led him realise his versatility and skills could be used in working for food manufacturers, advisory associations and in recipe development once he had retired from the air force.

 At the end of his USA posting in September 1981 it was time to go home.
 Auriel wanted to live in her new house.
 Colin’s mother had met a very nice man and was about to get married and his sister was working for Freddie Laker as an Air Steward - so the timing was perfect.

 Immediately Colin was promoted to Flight Sergeant and posted to RAF Uxbridge as Manager of the Junior Ranks Mess.

 Living in the mess and not having too many family responsibilities until he went home on the weekends, he could dedicate himself to preparing for his future retirement.
 These trips home also allowed him to submit plans to build an extension onto his existing kitchen that was to become his development kitchen.

 However Uxbridge turned out to be a fairly short posting as he was sent away on a course Q-CAT–C

 to qualify as a Catering Officer.
 On successfully passing his exams he was